christianhuth/kubeadm-upgrade/README.md

 ## Determine version

-To determine which version to upgrade to, use:
+To determine which versions are available, use:

 ```bash
 sudo apt-get update && \